 “We don’t require S.A.T or A.C.T, (test scores), or anything that’s considered selected admissions like a university would, and so, we have an open admissions policy, which means high school diploma or a G.E.D.
 That means you’re a high school graduate,” said Chancey.

 Chancey said if a student takes the G.E.D. test in Texas, or if the student is a high school graduate, a database is used to verify the information.

-“If someone said they’ve got a G.E.D. and then they walked in with an honorary one, we wouldn’t know that until they (the students) presented the information,” said Adams.
+“If someone said they’ve got a G.E.D. and then they walked in with an honorary one, we wouldn’t know that until they (the students) presented the information,” said Chancey.